Limited Company Liquidation

 What Happens After You Liquidate a Company?

-Once a company is liquidated, it is removed from the Companies House register, and its debts are written off.
-As long as there are no mistrading issues found by the liquidator, you can start a new business as a director.
-But there are restrictions on what you can name it.
-For five years after liquidating, Directors can’t form, manage or promote a business with the same or a similar name to the closed company.
+Shortly after a company’s liquidation is concluded, the company is removed from the Companies House register.
+As long as there are no misconduct issues found by the liquidator, you can start trading a new company as a director.
+But if it was an insolvent liquidation, there are restrictions on what you can name your new company.

-If you’re considering ltd company liquidation, speak to our team today for expert guidance on the best way forward.
+If you’re considering limited company liquidation, speak to our team today for expert guidance on the best way forward.